The way we work has changed rapidly in 2020 – but which changes will last?

 2020 happened.
 Our lives changed.
 Business changed.
 And customer expectations changed along with it.

 We’d already waded waist deep into cashless society but now we’ve truly taken the plunge.
 In reaction to the accelerated change, the UK’s Royal Mint have planned to make no new 2p or £2 coins for the next decade because there’s too many in storage.
 Even POS transactions are reducing, bowing out to digital commerce accounts.
-And when we do go into a store, chances are, we won’t use a bank card but a banking-as-a-service system such as Apple Pay or Google Pay.
+And when we do go into a store, chances are, we won’t use a card but a banking-as-a-service system such as Apple Pay or Google Pay.

 Of course, that’s just the tip of the iceberg.
 Since everyone started trying to avoid COVID-19, it’s become standard to pay for meals, coffee and beers without approaching a bar or waiting for anyone to take your order.
 Instead there is an app for almost every chain on the high street – and even independents are following suit.

 Just as we’ve been minimising physical interactions, the steps between payment and delivery of a service or product are also reducing.
 Well before COVID-19, Uber and AirBnB and many others made the payment process so seamless that customers and clients barely felt it happening.

 This rapid and seamless experience is fast becoming the expectation of customers now, regardless of whether that customer is a business or a consumer.

 And it is the expectations that are important.
 Because while much of the technology already existed before COVID-19, the pandemic forced new behaviours which changed customer expectations around transactions and payments.
 People are no longer waiting in line or standing on tiptoe to spot a face.
 Instead they’re downloading the app and dealing with the interface.